Drivers at the age of 50 are likely enjoying some of the lowest car insurance rates in their lives.

 That’s the good news.
 On the flip side, many will find other expenses have begun to pile up or are on the horizon.

 Your children are likely in their teens and getting ready to get behind the wheel for the first time, or they may be off to college and could use some help with expenses.
-So, while you may be saving on your own car insurance rates, the family commitments could be only getting bigger.
+So, while you may be saving on your own car insurance rates, the family commitments could only get bigger.

 In addition, this is when insurance professionals say it might be wise to increase your coverage levels.